reneraab/node-twitter-api/README.md

 },
 ```
 Instead of specifing "media[]", you use a real array.
 The given paths will then be read and posted to the Twitter API.
 You can also use a Readable Stream (http://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options) instead of a Path.
-Please not that Twitter only allows one image at the moment (the last one specified will be used).
+Please note that Twitter only allows one image at the moment (the last one specified will be used).